bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Now the question is, okay, this could be a silent payment, is it a silent payment to me?
 So then you would take the inputs, you get the public keys from the inputs, and each input kind of has its own way of doing that, but you get the public key, If there are multiple inputs, you sum up those to get one single public key.
 And then you take that public key, you multiply it by your scan private key, generate the shared secret, and then you add your spend public key to it, which then creates a new public key.
-And you see if that public key is present as any of the taproot outputs.
+And you see if that public key is present as any of the Taproot outputs.
-If that public key that you just created matches one of the taproot outputs, then that taproot output is yours and it's only spendable by you and you add it to the wallet and then move on to the next transaction.
+If that public key that you just created matches one of the Taproot outputs, then that taproot output is yours and it's only spendable by you and you add it to the wallet and then move on to the next transaction.

 Speaker 2: 00:20:47

-So any wallet will, you know, look at every transaction in a block to see if the transaction is going to them.
+So any wallet will, look at every transaction in a block to see if the transaction is going to them.
 So that's conceptually not new, but what is new is that you need to do a bunch of extra math, multiplying two points or a private key and a public key in order to even see if this is going to you.
 So it makes it competitionally a little heavier to scan.